pgpt10/Notifications/README.md

 ## Preview
 <img src="https://github.com/pgpt10/RichNotificationSample/blob/master/Demo.gif"  width='300' height='534' alt="Preview gif">

-## Implementation Details

-<a href="https://medium.com/@p.gpt10/ios-10-notifications-inshorts-all-in-one-ad727e03983a">Here</a> you can find the complete implementation details of notifications.

 ## What's in this Project?

 This project covers complete implementation details of: